TuhinBar/community-api/README.md

 The CommunityAPI is built with node.js/express and TypeScript.
 This API is simple yet useful and a very much easy to use.
 With different route end points this API can handle all the CRUD operation related to a community mangement.
 This API returns a JSON object with all the details of courses like 'Course name','Price' and 'Url' as well.
-## 😴 AS IT IS HOSTED IN A [FREE CLOUD PLATFORM](https://render.com/) , THE FIRST REQUEST CAN TAKE TIME UPTO 20s TO RESPONSE AS THE SERVER WENT TO SLEEP AFTER 5 MIN OF INACTIVITY
+## 😴 AS IT IS HOSTED IN A [FREE CLOUD PLATFORM](https://render.com/) , THE FIRST REQUEST CAN TAKE TIME UPTO 20s TO RESPONSE AS THE SERVER GOES TO SLEEP AFTER 5 MIN OF INACTIVITY
 ## 📎 This is just an overview.
 Detailed Documentation can be found [Here](https://tuhins-organization.gitbook.io/api-docs/)

 ## Use Cases